hypergeek-dev/mosaic_minds/README.md

 #### Epic

 - **_User Story for Event Management_**
   - As a registered user, I want to be able to edit or delete the online meetings I have created, so that I can manage my events and keep the information up-to-date.
+  Result: Through the meetinglist I have notification of which meetings I created, and I was able to click on edit and delete and achieve the desired result.
 ### Must-Have

 - **User Story for Viewing Events**
   - As a registered user, I want to view all available meetings, so that I can browse and decide which events to attend.
+ Result: From the navbar, I was able to click on the meetings link and view all available meetings.
+It has a details and link to the online meeting available on that page.
 - **User Story for Searching Events**
   - As a registered user, I want to use a search form to find specific meetings, so that I can quickly and efficiently find events that match my interests or availability.
+  Result: I was able to access the search function from the landing page and through adjustable filters and input I found the meeting I wanted, or list of meetings within a certain time frame.

 - **User Story for Event Creation**
   - As a registered user, I want to add online meeting events, so that other users can view and join these meetings.
+  Result: As a registered user, I had access to the ability to add meetings from the navbar which non-registered users can't and from there I added meeting with its name, time of day and weekday, description and online link.

 - **User Story for Profile Management**
   - As a registered user, I want to edit or delete my profile on the profile page, so that I can control my personal information and how I am represented on the platform.
+  Result: As a registered user, I was able to access my profilepage and through there I press the edit button to either edit or delete my profile.
 ### Good to Have

 - _User Story for Favoriting Events_
   - As a registered user, I want to mark meetings as favorites on the meeting detail page, so that I can easily find them later and keep track of events I'm interested in.
+  Result: When I click on the meetings link in the navbar, I can press the link called Meeting details and through there I press the "Add to favorites" button which adds the meeting to my favorites.

 - _User Story for Managing Favorites_
   - As a registered user, I want to have a favorites page where I can view my collection of favorite meetings, so that I can easily revisit and manage the events I am most interested in.
+  Result: When I access my profilepage from the navbar.
+I have a section called favorites, where I have an overview of the meetings I have added to that section.

 - _User Story for Volunteering Application_
-  - As a registered user, I want to apply to volunteer, so that I can contribute to the community and participate in organizing or supporting events.
+  - I want to apply to volunteer, so that I can contribute to the community and participate in organizing or supporting events.
+  Result: I was able to click the link for the volunteerform in the navbar and through there, I was able to input my details and motivations for why I want to become a volunteer.

 ### Validation of JavaScript Code